Evaluating Style-Personalized Text Generation: Challenges and Directions: Results

-We present the results of evaluation metrics on our proposed benchmark in Table \ref{tab:base_results}.
-We observe certain trends in the performance across different evaluation settings and different metric paradigms that we discuss below.
+Table \ref{tab:base_results} summarizes the performance of individual evaluation metrics on our proposed evaluation benchmark.
+We observe notable trends in metric performance across different evaluation strategies and paradigms, which we discuss next.